 The latest expert opinions, articles, and guides for the Java professional.

-In this post we’ll look at the hot topics of the Java 8 language: default methods, lambdas and streams and using Optional to represent absent values.
+In this post we’ll look at the hot topics of the Java 8 language: default methods, lambdas and streams, and using Optional to represent absent values.
+In addition, we’ll talk about the Java 8 best practices that we’ve found so far.
+If you’re just here for our Java cheat sheet, then you can click the image or button below to download a printable PDF version.

 The main rule of thumb for using default methods is not to abuse them and not to make the code messier than it would be without it.
 For example, if you want to add some sort of functionality to Java classes without polluting their hierarchy with a common superclass, consider creating a separate interface just for this one utility method.
 Here’s an example of an interface called Debuggable that uses the reflection API to get the access to the object’s fields and provides a decent toString() implementation for the object that prints the fields values.